Add complete, 24/7 vet care

 If a cat continues to bite even after they’ve gotten used to their space, after a pet parent has tried all of these training options, or if they continue to bite for no obvious reason, they may be experiencing true aggression.
 In that case, cat parents may need to talk to a licensed veterinary behaviorist about how to make your cat stop biting.

 Fuzzy members can contact Fuzzy’s expert vets and pet behaviorists day or night to discuss their cat’s behaviors and steps to manage or change them for the better.
 Have questions?
-Enjoy a seven-day free trial to chat with a vet and get more clear answer to the question “why my cat is biting me?”
+Chat with a vet and get more clear answer to the question “why my cat is biting me?”